NSSMatta/grc-shield/README.md

 ## License

-This framework is published under **Creative Commons CC-BY 4.0** — cite it, build on it, use it commercially, adapt it.
+This framework is published under **Creative Commons CC0 1.0 Universal** — cite it, build on it, use it commercially, adapt it.
 Just attribute the source.

 This is not a product.
 It is not affiliated with OWASP, ISO, ServiceNow, MetricStream, or any GRC platform vendor.
 All attack scenarios are theoretical threat models for defensive research purposes.